 The GTT program was started in Ottawa in 2011 by Kim Kilpatrick and Ellen Goodman to give people a chance to share low and high-tech solutions, tips, and resources, and was soon brought under the CCB National umbrella as another consumer driven service and participation initiative.

-GTT groups meet at a variety of locations throughout Canada from Victoria to Halifax to support each other and to discuss different topics pertaining to the use of assistive technology.
+When COVID-19 doesn’t have us locked down GTT groups meet at a variety of locations throughout Canada from Victoria to Ottawa to support each other and to discuss different topics pertaining to the use of assistive technology.

 For more information please contact: